cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 The **Raw** is a way of working with labels for an advanced user.

-It is usefule when you need to copy labels from one independent task to another.
+It is useful when you need to copy labels from one independent task to another.

 > **Note:** Be careful with changing the raw specification of an existing task/project.
 > Removing any "id" properties will lead to losing existing annotations.